Category A - A summary of the passive residency by investment option

 As at February 2014 the former Eastern European States ( Eastern Bloc) now EXCLUDES ALL nationals of EU member states.
 This is a big change in Andorran policy since up until this date Andorra has not recognised member states of the EU as actually part of the EU for the purposes of Immigration to Andorra.
 If you have enquired before as a national of an EU country and that includes Bulgaria, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, and Slovenia, then please contact me immediately, the door is now open.

-A new ruling as from 22nd May 2013 allows ANY property that may have been bought in Andorra at some time in the past even before this new law was approved.
-Up until today the property had to have been puchased withhn 6 months before the residency application.
+Please note that ANY property that may have been bought in Andorra at some time in the past even before the new law was approved can be used as the extra investment requirement.
 This means that even if you bought a property 15 years ago it now counts towards the required investment.
-The value of all properties accepted by Immigration is the value on the title deed and not necessarily today's market value.
+The value though of all properties accepted by Immigration is the value on the title deed and not necessarily today's market value.

-2. Shares of or funds issued by Andorran registered entities, this concerns investment funds issued by local banks, and even a local deposit account ( NOTE in January 2016 this is being reviewed and a simple account balance or deposit may NOT be acceptable from here on, I will advise shortly).
+- 2. Investment funds issued by Andorran registered entities, this concerns investment funds issued by local banks, and even a local deposit account.
 In all cases the funds will be required to be locked into Andorra for the duration of the residency unless they are withdrawn with the intention of satisfying other allowable investments such as property purchase.
 Interest or profit can be earned without tax or capital gains.
-A leading local bank is now offering interesting Investment Funds for those who are hesitant on purchasing property, please see the article to the right of this paragraph.
+Please note though that funds can go down as well as up and this can cause problems at renewals if the extra investment requirement is allowed to fall below value.

-3. Shares issued by Andorran registered companies, In practice this will be difficult for many reasons such as the current Andorran Company share structure, and transfer by private agreement since there is no stock exchange here.
-An investment in a local Andorran Company can be a viable investment alternative.
-It has now been confirmed that a passive resident can form an Andorran Company as long as it is not actively trading inside Andorra.
-It could be a holding company perhaps.
-The extra investment requirement can now be invested in a company that you can form yourself.
+- 3. Shares issued by Andorran registered companies, In practice this is difficult for investing in existing entities for many reasons such as Andorran Company share structure, and transfer by private agreement since there is no stock exchange here.
+A capital investment though in forming a local Andorran Company can be a viable investment alternative but there are restrictions on how that company can operate since passive residents are not allowed to work in Andorra.

-4. Andorran Government Treasuries or Public Company bonds, Treasuries were recently available to the public at a return of 1.65% for 1 year.
-In fact this may not be a suitable investment due to the unknown time frame of issue and the fact that it is an auction so the full allocation is unlikely.
+- 4. Andorran Government Treasuries or Public Company bonds, In 2018 Treasuries were available at a return of 1.15% for 1 year.
 Public Company bonds are not readily available yet but may be in the future.

-5. A straight increase in the bond paid to the Government but non-interest bearing of up to €400.000, at face this may not be an attractive option bearing in mind bank deposits and investments, however it may offer a convenient and more accessible place to "park" the required funds pending, say, a delayed house build or other delays which may otherwise jeopardise your application.
-Also since 2016 is the year to protect capital itself, this may be a better "investment" option !
+- 5. A straight increase in the bond paid to the Government but non-interest bearing of up to €400.000, at face this may not be an attractive option bearing in mind bank deposits and investments, however it may offer a convenient and more accessible place to "park" the required funds pending, say, a delayed house build or other delays which may otherwise jeopardise your application.
+At least with this the funds are safe and are not subject to losses or downward revisions!!